 The program for “Building Lifestyle, Outcomes, and Care Services Research in Cancer (BLOCS)” was formed to create a community for researchers and clinicians, staff and trainees, to pursue behavioral, outcomes, and health services research projects in cancer.
 By establishing collaborations and developing career pathways for leaders and mentees, BLOCS aims to strengthen research and progress on these topics at the local level, with impacts nationally and internationally.

 The Johns Hopkins Center for Health Equity

 The Center focuses on promoting equity in health and healthcare for socially vulnerable populations who are at risk for inequities in health across a variety of conditions.
 The Center also focuses on removing obstacles to health such as poverty, discrimination, and their consequences, including powerlessness and lack of access to good jobs with fair pay, quality education and housing, safe environments, and health care.
 The Center accomplishes its mission through advancing scientific knowledge, educating and training scholars, engaging and partnering with communities, raising public awareness of health inequities, and advocating for changes in clinical and public health practice and policy.

-The Spine Outcomes Research Center is a multidisciplinary group committed to improving patient outcomes and applying high quality and purposeful research to professional practice.
-The organization values collegial interaction and strong scientific principles.
+The Surgical Outcomes Research Center (SOURCE) is dedicated to improving patient safety and outcomes through furthering knowledge and increasing the efficiency of musculoskeletal care.
+SOURCE is a multidisciplinary group committed to improving patient outcomes and applying high quality and purposeful research to professional practice.